malevitzch/froglang/README.md

 The project requires CMake, a C++ compiler, LLVM 16+, a C compiler (prferably clang or gcc) to run.\
 The repository contains tests that can be run using CTest.
 # todo
+- Add a reasonable compilation error/warning log to the AST

 - Change the ValueHolder interface to support Allocas

 - Add mutable variables